Pierre-siddall/simulation-systems/source/Reviewers/howtocommit.rst

     Before You Start:
       * Is anyone else committing?

-        * `Trunk Status`_ is used to coordinate trunk commits all projects.
+        * `Trunk Status`_ is used to coordinate trunk commits for all projects.
         * Simple, not conflicting commits can be done in parallel if reviewers all agree.
         * Changes with KGO or Macros usually require sole access to the trunk.
       * Check how many commits have happened today.
 Suggested limit per day, per repository is 4.